 Sound Factory, Sacramento

 The Sound Factory was a short lived music venue which was based at 1817 Alhambra Boulevard in Sacramento.
 The club, which probably only existed during parts of 1968 and 1969, was based in a converted hardware store.
-Many Bay Area groups and some international groups including Pink Floyd and Ten Years After played at the venue.

-Straight Theater / Haight Theater
+Straight Theater / Haight Theater, San Francisco

 The Haight Theater at 1702 Haight Street was a movie theater that was built in approximately 1919.
 The theater closed in 1964.
 The building was converted from a movie theater to a dance hall during 1966 and 1967 and opened, as the Straight Theater, in the Summer of 1967.
 Many of the major Bay Area groups, including the Grateful Dead, Quicksilver Messenger Service, Big Brother and The Holding Company and Country Joe and The Fish played during the opening week.
 The theater was also used for dance, theater and poetry events.
 The Straight closed in April 1969.
-After standing derelict for a number of years the building was demolished in 1979.
-It appears that there are no official releases that include live music from the theater.

 Sugar Hill was a blues club opened by Barbabra Dane sometime in the 1950's.
 The club is celebrated in a song by Lonnie Johnson, Fine Booze and Heavy Dues.